rnmapbox/maps/docs/RasterLayer.md

 ### Description

-The transition affecting any changes to this layer’s rasterOpacity propery.
+The transition affecting any changes to this layer’s rasterOpacity property.

 ### Type